-- M. Djordjevic, Influence of Grafting a Hybrid Searcher Into the Evolutionary Algorithm, Proceedings of the Seventeenth International Electrotechnical and Computer Science Conference., Portoroz, (2008), 115-118. - M. Djordjevic, and M. Tuba, and B. Djordjevic, Impact of Grafting a 2-opt Algorithm Based Local Searcher Into the Genetic Algorithm, Proceedings of the 9th WSEAS international conference on Applied informatics and communications, AIC 2009., Moscow, (2009), 485-490. - M. Djordjevic, and A. Brodnik, Quantitative Analysis of Separate and Combined Performance of Local Searcher and Genetic Algorithm, Book of Abstracts of International Conference on Operations Research, OR 2011., Zurich, (2011), 130. - M. Djordjevic, and A. Brodnik, Quantitative Analysis of Separate and Combined Performance of Local Searcher and Genetic Algorithm, Proceedings of the 33rd International Conference on Information Technology Interfaces, ITI 2011., Dubrovnik, (2011), 515-520.
+- M. Djordjevic, Influence of Grafting a Hybrid Searcher Into the Evolutionary Algorithm, Proceedings of the Seventeenth International Electrotechnical and Computer Science Conference., Portoroz (2008), 115-118. - M. Djordjevic, and M. Tuba, Impact of Grafting a 2-opt Algorithm Based Local Searcher Into the Genetic Algorithm, Proceedings of the 9th WSEAS international conference on Applied informatics and communications., Moscow, (2009), 485-490. - M. Djordjevic, and A. Brodnik, Quantitative Analysis of Separate and Combined Performance of Local Searcher and Genetic Algorithm, Book of Abstracts of International Conference on Operations Research, OR2011., Zurich, (2011), 130-131.